 Why buy expensive premade baking mixes when you can do it yourself?
-DIY Bisquick is SO easy to make and it’ll cost you a few pennies, not dollars!
+DIY Bisquick is SO easy to make and it’ll cost you a few pennies per batch to make, not dollars!

 In addition to the lack of flavor, I also despise the added chemicals that are a part of many convenience foods.
 That being said, there are days when I don’t feel well, I’ve got plans that require me to spend as little time in the kitchen as possible, and/or I’m just too danged lazy or tired to spend a lot of time preparing meals.

 Those are the days when I love to reach for a convenience mix or ready-to-eat meal.

 So in my effort to save a few dollars and some cooking time, but still have a grasp on what my family is eating, I’ve started making some of my own pantry staples.
 Items like homemade self-rising flour and cake mix have been huge kitchen time savers for me.
 This baking mix is no exception.

 If you have a food processor, it can be ready to use in less than 3 minutes.
 It’s as simple as combining the dry ingredients and then pulsing in the shortening.
 If you’re using your hands or a pastry cutter, it’ll probably take you a minute or two longer.
 That’s still far less time than it would take me to wait in the check-out line at the grocery store.

 You can leave me a comment below this post and/or come share your thoughts with me on Facebook.
 Or both!

 Incidentally, I hope you’ll leave me a comment below even if you don’t have a recipe or idea to share, because I really need the validation that I’m not just typing these posts up for an audience of one.
 It gets lonely around here by myself. 😉